isomerpages/pa-cdcnw/_programmes/Caring/North West Food Aid Fund.md

 *	Resident of the North West District

 *	Monthly household income of ≤$3,500 or Monthly Per Capita Income of ≤$1,000

-Find out more about the quarterly care pack distributions [here](https://northwest.cdc.gov.sg/programmes/connecting-the-community/nw-serviceweeks/).
+Eligible residents may apply at the local Community Clubs, and North West CDC will work closely with Grassroots Organisations to identify the beneficiaries.
+For enquiries, please contact the North West CDC at northwest\_cdc@pa.gov.sg.